kus/cs2-modded-server/README.md

 To see an example of my admins you can look at this file [/custom_files_example/addons/counterstrikesharp/configs/admins.json](https://github.com/kus/cs2-modded-server/blob/master/custom_files_example/addons/counterstrikesharp/configs/admins.json).
 To set your admins on your own server use this file as a reference and use the [custom files](#custom-files) system to have your own version.

+Ensure your `.json` files are valid JSON by using [this website](https://jsonformatter.org/json-viewer).

+If you have added the admins correctly you should see `Loaded admin data with X admins.` in the server logs when it starts.

+If you modify the server whilst the server is on you can run `css_admins_reload` to reload the admins and see the admins with `css_admins_list`.

 ### Use number keys to operate menu instead of typing !1 in chat

 If you don't like having to type in chat !number every time you want to use a menu item; you can use this trick to bind the corresponding !number command to the number key.
 So when you press 1 it will select the 1 option: